Carplizzy/2-carxiesambro-SudokuPuzzle/README.md

 ## Team: Elizabeth Carpenter, Sophie Xie, Vyrakaknyka Sambo, Seth Brown

 ## Sudoku Puzzle Part B Project Description
-This project implements the foundation for a Sudoku puzzle solver.
+This project extends the foundation for a Sudoku puzzle solver by implementing a complete recursive backtracking solution.
 The program reads Sudoku puzzles from an input file, stores the puzzle in a 9x9 board, maintains row, column and 3x3 square conflict information using the Improved Conflict Counts Approach, prints the board and conflicts.
 It also checks whether the puzzle has been solved.